makachanm/nemo/docs/MARKGUIDE.md

 # Nemomark Guide
-Nemomark is speical syntax for help writing rich document.
+Nemomark is special syntax for help writing rich document.

 # First step
-Nemomark is basically made up with "functions".
+Nemomark is made up of "functions".
 Basic form of function is like this:

 ```
 $[func-name(argument1=value1) Content]